 In Tartu, the fields of information technology and electronics are rapidly evolving, bringing together several large and successful companies and many start-ups, which the city’s business landscape continuously supports.
 Several well-known start-up companies such as Playtech, Fortumo, Click & Grow, Mooncascade stem from here, and plenty of smart solutions, such as mobile parking, electric taxis, and the spray-printer popular in street art, have originated from here.
 In cooperation with the city, the biggest business festival in the Baltics, sTARTUp Day, takes place annually, bringing together, from all over the world, both specialists in their respective fields as well as entrepreneurial enthusiasts who have only just begun making plans to start their own business.
 Several co-working spaces have been created to support start-up entrepreneurship, for instance, the business and communication centre sTARTUp HUB and Spark HUB.

 sTARTUp Day festival, Kiur Kaasik

-In addition, Spark HUB is home to business support organisations, such as SPARK Makerlab, Entrepreneurship Village BizTown and SPARK Demo.
+In addition, Spark HUB is home to business support organisations, such as SPARK Makerlab and Entrepreneurship Village BizTown.
 Makerlab is the embodiment of the globally widespread makerspace or open-access DIY workshop culture in Tartu, which connects and supports entrepreneurial people and their projects.
-At Entrepreneurship BizTown, it is possible to take part in a business based role-playing game, and SPARK Demo is the calling card of entrepreneurship in Tartu and the whole of South Estonia.
-The demo hall brings together the most successful manufacturers, exporters, opinion leaders, employers, brightest start-ups and business support organisations.
+At Entrepreneurship BizTown, it is possible to take part in a business based role-playing game.

 SPARK Makerlab, Elen Kontkar